Customize your workflow with environment variables

 Default environment variables and contexts

-Within the GitHub Actions workflow, there are several default environment variables that are available for you to use, but only within the runner that's executing a job.
+Within the GitHub Actions workflow, several default environment variables are available for you to use, but only within the runner that's executing a job.
 These default variables are case-sensitive, and they refer to configuration values for the system and for the current user.
 We recommend that you use these default environment variables to reference the filesystem rather than using hard-coded file paths.
 To use a default environment variable, specify $ followed by the environment variable's name.

 jobs: